eddmann/eddmann.github.io/_posts/2018/2018-08-23-creating-a-command-line-application-to-fetch-url-titles-in-go.md

     done;'
 ```

-This target will compile individual executable artifacts for all the specified operating system and architecture combinations.
+This target will compile individual executable artefacts for all the specified operating system and architecture combinations.
-We should now be able to test the relevant artifact for the host system you are currently using, in my case macOS.
+We should now be able to test the relevant artefact for the host system you are currently using, in my case macOS.

 <img src="/uploads/creating-a-command-line-application-to-fetch-url-titles-in-go/urls-to-md-darwin-amd64.gif" alt="Command Line Application Demo" />

 I hope you have found it interesting looking into developing and distributing a trivial command-line application using Golang.
-The ability to compile native system binaries that can be shared is a powerful concept, and for small applications like this is extremely useful.
+The ability to compile native system binaries that can be shared is a powerful concept, and for small applications like this it is extremely useful.

 You can find the full source-code for this application within the [GitHub repository](https://github.com/eddmann/urls-to-md).